Thomas Purcell of Loughmoe: Biography

 On the last day of the Second Desmond Rebellion, Purcell escaped from the fighting, ending his career in warfare.
+He retired as Baron of Loughmoe in 1599 and was succeeded by his son Ralph Purcell who died in 1610.

 Cumha Bharúin Loch Mór

 Thomas' greatest legacy is most likely a 1599 harp composition he commissioned to be played at his funeral, titled 'Cumha Bharúin Loch Mór' (lit. 'the lament of/for the Baron of Loughmore').
 The lament was probably commissioned by Purcell for his impending death.

 Purcell had written his last will in March 1597, John Scott composed his lament in 1599, and the Baron eventually died on 3 August 1607.